Mexico Digital Nomad Visa Guide (2024)

 What are the drawbacks of being a digital nomad in Mexico?

-Although there are more advantages of living as a digital nomad in Mexico than disadvantages, you should carefully consider if the drawbacks outweigh all the positive things about Mexico we mentioned above.
+Although there are more advantages than disadvantages to living as a digital nomad in Mexico, you should carefully consider if the drawbacks outweigh all the positive things about Mexico we mentioned above.

 Drawback #1: Unsatisfactory safety